Fairness Violations and Mitigation under Covariate Shift: Fair domain adaptation

-While the first term on the right-hand side is asymptotically zero due to the choice of a separating set, the second term (that corresponds to loss due to leaving out features) can be reduced by selecting the subset that minimizes source domain risk, say using a cross-validation procedure.
-Thus, the loss due to replacing $\smash{\hat{Y}^{C_1=1}_{\textbf{V}\setminus Y}}$ with $\smash{\hat{Y}^{C_1=0}_\bfS}$ can be minimized without access to outcomes in target data.
-Note that for some domains, the second term can still dominate the loss, thus, requiring a trade-off between minimizing the two terms.
-In domains where the second term is considered to be low, choosing a separating set guarantees low generalization error.
+However, using a separable set in itself does not guarantee fairness.
+For example, separating sets for Figure \ref{fig:synth_data_graph} are $\bfS\in \{\{A\},\{A,R\}\}$.
+But neither satisfies the condition required for EO, in general, i.e. $f(\bfS) \independent A\mid Y$.
+Thus, to ensure both invariance and fairness, we restrict our search space in Fair DA (\ref{eq:ferm}) to $\mathcal{F}(\bfS)$, i.e. the set of predictors built using the separating set $\bfS$.
+Next, we describe the assumptions that allow us to solve this problem.
+All proofs are included in Appendices \ref{app:example}${-}$\ref{app:worstcase} in the supplemental material.

-\section{Fair Domain Adaptation}
+\section{Fair domain adaptation}

-Now, we return to our problem of finding fair predictors for the target domain and describe how the unified causal graph helps in solving (\ref{eq:ferm}) without access to outcomes in the target domain.
-The key idea is to carefully select the subset of features to build the predictor such that the risk functions involved in (\ref{eq:ferm}) can be identified just using the source domain data distribution.
+Now, we return to our problem of finding fair classifiers for the target domain and describe how the joint causal graph helps in solving (\ref{eq:ferm}).
+In the context variable notation, we are interested in finding